samaracanjura/market-strategy/README.md

-# Market and Stratefgic Interaction in Network
+# Market and Strategic Interaction in Network

 ## Description
 This project implements a market-clearing algorthim using a bipartitie graph described in the market.gml file.